reduxjs/redux-devtools/packages/react-json-tree/README.md

 - `sortObjectKeys: boolean | function(a, b)` - sorts object keys with compare function (optional).
 Isn't applied to iterable maps like `Immutable.Map`.
 - `postprocessValue: function(value)` - maps `value` to a new `value`
 - `isCustomNode: function(value)` - overrides the default object type detection and renders the value as a single value
-- `collectionLimit: number` - sets the number of nodes that will be rendered before rendering them in collapsed ranges
+- `collectionLimit: number` - sets the number of nodes that will be rendered in a collection before rendering them in collapsed ranges
 - `keyPath: (string | number)[]` - overrides the initial key path for the root node (defaults to `[root]`)

 ### Credits